Last Updated on Samuel Franklinby

 Diablo 2 Best Mercenary – D2 Merc Guide

 Choosing the best Diablo 2 mercenary (or merc) for your character is a vital consideration in your ease of progression and often overlooked by the new D2 player for just how powerful they can be, particularly for the solo playthrough.
 With the right gear they can become a powerful ally against the armies of hell but before you can create the best merc build for them you’ll want to be starting with the right base.
 This base factors in hiring your mercenary from the right story act and with the right speciality for your objectives.

-Each act in Diablo 2 offers different themed mercenaries that can be hired to fight for the player and come with their own strengths.
+Like many other games like Diablo players can recruit an AI controlled ally to fight alongside them.
+In Diablo 2 specifically each act offers different themed mercenaries that can be hired to fight for the player and come with their own strengths.
 When considering which act has the best mercenaries players need to consider what each offers in terms of abilities but also the type of weapons they can equip as this is fundamental in their power level.
 Note that prior to the Diablo 2: Lord of Destruction expansion players could not equip their hirelings with items and with this game mechanic added players can now significantly boost the damage of their mercenary companions.

 - Act 2 (Desert Warriors): Melee fighters that can equip the various two handed spears, javelins and polearms and use the Jab skill.
 They also come with an aura that varies based on the difficulty and their specialisation that makes them the best D2 merc for the vast majority of situations.
 Aura options are Prayer, Thorns, Defiance, Holy Freeze, Blessed Aim and Might.